-Blackpool v Millwall
+Blackpool drop to League One after Millwall loss

 Post update

-Corner, Blackpool.
-Conceded by Callum Styles.
+Corner, Millwall.
+Conceded by Andrew Lyons.

 Post update